Rafion101/Credit-Card-Attrition-Prediction/README.md

 # Introduction

-The goal of this project is to analyze a New York Airbnb dataset (from kagle) with the aim to create a marketing campaign and analyze potential revenue we can gain from it.
-The project involves data analysis using visualization, descriptive, and inferential statistics to gain insights from the dataset.
-The project follows a structured framework encompassing background, problem formulation, and 'SMART' business understanding to stay on the right trajectory to achieve its goals.
+This project aims to develop a predictive model to identifying credit card users that has a potential to churn/attrition.
+By analyzing customer behavior, the goal is to create a reliable tool that can assist the marketing team in mitifating potential attrition by creating prevention strategies.
+With accurate predictions, we can create a more effective targeted marketing.
+In this project, various classification algorithm will be evaluated to find the best model for the dataset

 ---